-Yes, bottled water purchased within the U.S. is safe to use for baby formula.
-However, you should still sterilize it by boiling, unless it’s distilled.
+Yes, bottled water purchased in the U.S. is safe for baby formula.
+However, you should still sterilize it by boiling it unless it’s distilled.

 Keep In Mind

 The biggest drawback of using bottled water is the price.
-It’s quite expensive, and it may not be worth the trouble.
+It’s pretty expensive, and it may not be worth the trouble.

 Using Tap Water for Baby Formula